You're reading the New York version.Change state →

 When does it apply?

-- You go to a hospital emergency department — regardless of whether you have insurance, money, or identification
+• You go to a hospital emergency department — regardless of insurance, money, or ID.

-- You believe you are having a medical emergency (severe pain, difficulty breathing, chest pain, active labor, psychiatric crisis, etc.)
+• You believe you're having a medical emergency: severe pain, difficulty breathing, chest pain, active labor, psychiatric crisis.

-- A hospital tries to turn you away, asks about your ability to pay before screening you, or transfers you before stabilizing your condition
+• A hospital tries to turn you away, asks about payment before screening you, or transfers you before stabilizing your condition.

-- You are in active labor — hospitals must deliver the baby and stabilize both mother and child
+• You're in active labor — hospitals must deliver the baby and stabilize both mother and child.

-- “They can transfer me to another hospital because I can't pay” — A hospital cannot transfer you until your condition is stabilized, unless you request the transfer or a physician certifies that the benefits of transfer outweigh the risks.
-This is called the anti-dumping provision.
+• "They can transfer me because I can't pay."
+No. The hospital cannot transfer until you're stable, unless you request the transfer or a physician certifies that the benefits outweigh the risks.
+This is the anti-dumping rule, the original reason EMTALA was passed.

-Step 1: Go to the emergency room if you believe you have a medical emergency.
-You do not need insurance, ID, or money.
-Tell the triage staff your symptoms clearly.
+Step 1: Go to the ER if you believe you have an emergency.
+No insurance, no ID, no money — none of it matters under EMTALA.
+Tell triage your symptoms clearly and concisely.

-Step 2: If staff asks about your insurance or ability to pay before examining you, say: “I need a medical screening examination.
-I understand I have a right to be screened under EMTALA.”
-The hospital must screen you before discussing payment.
+Step 2: If asked about payment first, invoke EMTALA out loud.
+"I need a medical screening examination.
+I have a right to be screened under EMTALA."
+The hospital must screen before discussing payment.

-Step 3: If the hospital tries to transfer you before stabilizing your condition, ask why and whether the transfer is medically necessary.
-You have the right to refuse a transfer.
-If you consent, the hospital must ensure the receiving facility has agreed to accept you and has the capacity to treat you.
+Step 3: Question any transfer.
+If they try to transfer you before stabilizing, ask why and whether it's medically necessary.
+You can refuse the transfer.
+If you consent, the hospital must confirm the receiving facility has agreed to accept you and can treat your condition.

 What should you NOT do?